 LIFO

-The Last-In-First--Out (LIFO) curtailment allocation approach is one in which curtailment is applied sequentially based on interconnection order, with the most recently interconnected Flex IX project curtailed first when system limits are reached.
+The Last-In--First---Out (LIFO) curtailment allocation approach is one in which curtailment is applied sequentially based on interconnection order, with the most recently interconnected Flex IX project curtailed first when system limits are reached.
 Under this method, earlier projects experience little or no curtailment until later projects have been fully curtailed.
 LIFO provides a clear and easily understood prioritization framework and can offer greater curtailment certainty for early-moving- projects.
 However, because curtailment is concentrated on newer projects, this approach can limit the total amount of flexible capacity that can be accommodated on a constrained asset and may create disproportionate curtailment risk for later participants.

 Benefits: